NoNameWasntTaken/BlowjobTrainer-NoNameWasntTaken-Fork/ChangeList.md

 New task type for custom levels: "Speak".
 Configure short, repeating phrases, or longer statements broken down by sentences.
 Say what you're told to say in order to progress.
 Mileage may vary with speech recognition.

 Audio configuration now allows for selecting external audio inputs, not just the default system microphone.
-Recommend a webcam microphone for the "Speak" task, especially when used with background tracks (speech recognition becomes unusable on the system microphone when background tracks are playing).
+I recommend a webcam microphone for the "Speak" task, especially when used with background tracks (speech recognition becomes unusable on the system microphone when background tracks are playing).